-Wildflower meadows are attractive to everyone and loved by all kinds of wildlife but they are very expensive
+Wildflower meadow mix helps you to establish meadows that are attractive to everyone and loved by all kinds of wildlife

-The Sunnyside Wildflower Meadow Mix will overcome most of the above problems and is especially attractive to bees.
+The Sunnyside Wildflower Meadow Mix will overcome most of these problems and it is especially attractive to bees.

 It contains some game crop seeds to give extra colour and add feeding value for finches.
 The chosen varieties should last longer, as well as making the crop more attractive to bees, insects and butterflies.
 They are also much cheaper to establish.
 The wildflower meadow mix should be sown into a clean well-sprayed patch of ground to ensure that all perennial weeds that are killed before you begin.

 A dry fine seedbed is essential to give your your wildflower meadow a good start.
 It is best to sow in May when conditions are right.
 After sowing, the ground should be carefully very lightly covered or raked in.
 Take care not to bury the seeds too deep.
 In the spring of year two, cut down to ground level and give the soil a very light tilling.
 This will help to to mix the fallen seeds into the soil for germination.
 (For full guidelines on how to get the best out of our wildflower meadow, do check out our planting guide).